[Small logo of Thornwood girl] Scroll to Foote's vector theory of perception & persuasion****

 Sunday, Jan.
 14, 2001; 1:14 PM EST

-Moore is 2007-2008 Peabody Awards Board Member with
+Moore was 2008-2010 Peabody Awards Board Member with

-one-time editor of B&C (Broadcasting and Cable)
+B&C (Broadcasting & Cable) which

 The Broadcast Pioneers Library moved in 1994 from the NAB in Washington to College Park, where expansion and development of the Library continues.
 This War Collection, renamed the Gulf War Video Collection by the Library, occupied new facilities in Hornbake Library building 3 September 2002, the 30th anniversary year of the Library's creation at the NAB.
 The Diamondback -- independent student newspaper at U-Md. -- reported problems with the news collection's availability and use in the new facilities during November 2002.
 The student reporter explains that ten years earlier in Huntsville, Alabama, a civilian employee who had been in the War area in 1990-91 presented Foote with the international video collection of original tapes.
 Most of the tapes had not been edited.
+[In September 2008 after his retirement from University, Foote identified the donor of tapes as "former University of North Alabama student".
+Both Doctors Foote/Foot have degrees from UNA.]

 As Thornwood's Persian Gulf War, 1991, TV News Collection, this site became a significant internet reference source after Ask Jeeves ratings from DIRECT HIT, which claimed it tracked 71 per cent of all web users in a month, ranked CHOTANK among the Top One or Two "Persian Gulf War" web locales for several weeks in Summer 2000.
 Until October 7, 2001, this was the most popular "Gulf War, 1991" site on the Internet earning a DIRECT HIT ranking of #1 with three "people" stars.
 Warner Bros, promoting a November 2004 DVD release of Three Kings, created a minor "free press" controversy by refusing to add a recent Gulf War I documentary by the movie's director David O. Russell to the new DVD content and then postponing release to after the presidential election.
 Russell commented on the studio's delaying DVD release to February 2005, "This is censorship and an infringement of the 1st Amendment based on political opinions."